 Finally, it should be emphasized that tensor mathematics is a broad area of study that can be far more complicated than what is needed and discussed here as background for computational field simulation.
 The present introduction covers basic material that is fundamental to the understanding and computation of physical vector and tensor fields.
 It is hoped that the present effort to disconflate the local vector basis and coordinate system will provide useful insight into the computation of tensor fields.
+The main body of this report addresses Cartesian coordinates and basis vectors and that are not necessarily aligned.
+For those who are interested, the APPENDIX gives a summary of dual-basis vector calculus for general curvilinear coordinates.
 Detailed discussions of vectors and tensors are given in [1,2,8] and in many other references.